catenax-ng/product-lab-ssi/cx-ssi-lib/docs/Feature-Create-Did.md

 * Did - Value class representing a DID. *MAY* refer to a **DidDocument**
 * DidDocument - Value class representing a DID document.

-#### 2.4 Sequence Diagrams
-*Provide here any sequence diagrams.
-If possible list the use case they contribute to or solve.
-Provide descriptions if possible.*